syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Navigation.md

 {% tabs %}
 {% highlight c# %}
-//Set true to allow focus using TAB key, Set false to restrict the focus using TAB key, this.gridControl.TabStop = false;
+//Set true to allow focus using TAB key, Set false to restrict the focus using TAB key. this.gridControl.TabStop = false;
 {% endhighlight %}
 {% highlight vb %}
-'Set true to allow focus using TAB key, Set false to restrict the focus using TAB key, Me.gridControl.TabStop = False
+'Set true to allow focus using TAB key, Set false to restrict the focus using TAB key.
+Me.gridControl.TabStop = False
 {% endhighlight %}
 {% endtabs %}